hatfieldlibrary/primo-explore-wu/README.md

 The PROXY_SERVER variable in gulp/config.js file is set to use the Willamette sandbox Primo instance.

+Before using the development environment be sure to add Angular modules defined in the Alliance CENTRAL_PACKAGE.

 # ExLibris Documentation for the Customization Workflow Development Environment